CutyCat2000/ychat.dev/README.md

 If you'd like to contribute to the project, feel free to submit pull requests or open issues on the GitHub repository.

+## New Releases

+To update your app without loosing data, keep the [db.sqlite3](db.sqlite3) file the same as you have, just replace all other files with the new ones.
+Then run ``python manage.py migrate`` to apply the changes to the database.

 ## License

 This project is licensed under the MPL License - see the [LICENSE](LICENSE) file for details.